 The development of effective programs, however, is only part of the story.
 The Center’s Value of Sustainability Reporting study, conducted jointly with EY, illustrates that the benefits of reporting on progress towards such goals go beyond compliance and transparency.
 In fact, many companies report on progress as a tool for performance management as well as a way to communicate with internal and external stakeholders.
 In order to report improvement, companies must build processes for collecting information from across the company, create feedback loops across functional teams and business lines, and track performance against key performance indicators.

 In the last year, companies have embraced the commitment to implementing the SDGs as a way to address global challenges and improve business function in the process.
-In the December 14 webinar, Jo Weiss, head of social responsibility at White & Case, and Tam Robert Nguyen, global head of sustainability at Bechtel will offer a deeper look into how their companies are incorporating SDGs into their corporate social responsibility strategies and focusing their efforts toward a larger movement of equality and stability across the globe.
+Members can check out a webinar on demand during which Jo Weiss, head of social responsibility at White & Case, and Tam Robert Nguyen, global head of sustainability at Bechtel offer a deeper look into how their companies are incorporating SDGs into their corporate social responsibility strategies and focusing their efforts toward a larger movement of equality and stability across the globe.
+Not a member?
+Learn more about how the Boston College Center for Corporate Citizenship can help you get the most from your programs by calling 617 552 4545 or emailing firstname.lastname@example.org.

 Ready to advance your professional development to Know More, Do More & Achieve More in corporate citizenship?
 Click here to our upcoming course calendar.